sendbird/sb-osc/README.md

 - `binlog_format` set to `ROW`
 - `binlog-ignore-db` set to `sbosc` (Recommended)

-Detailed requirements and setup instructions can be found in the [usage guide](deploy/README.md).
+Detailed requirements and setup instructions can be found in the [deployment guide](deploy/README.md).

 ## Performance